The opening of the church can be told through the following newspaper articles and some photos in the photo album :-

 First Services at New Church

-The first services at Allestree’s new £20,000 church of St Nicholas will be held on Sunday will be held on Sunday October ????.
+The first services at Allestree’s new £20,000 church of St Nicholas will be held on a Sunday in October 1958.
 The Vicar of Allestree (The Rev G L White) tells me that although the church will be open for worship on and after next Sunday, full services will not commence until after the consecration which he hopes will be on December 6th.

 A Sunday School service will be held at the new church on Sunday afternoon and Evensong will be conducted by Mr White.